GoogleContainerTools/kpt-functions-sdk/README.md

 - **Generate configuration:** e.g. Provide a blueprint for new services by generating a `Namespace` with organization-mandated defaults for `RBAC`, `ResourceQuota`, etc.
 - **Mutate/migrate configuration:** e.g. Change a field in all `PodSecurityPolicy` configurations to make them more secure.

-KPT functions can be run as a one-off or run as part of a CI/CD pipeline.
+KPT functions can be run independently or as part of a CI/CD pipeline.

-With GitOps workflows, KPT functions read and write configuration files from a Git repo.
-Changes to the system authored by humans and mutating KPT functions are reviewed before being committed to the repo.
-KPT functions can be run as pre-commit or post-commit steps to check for compliance before configurations are applied to a cluster.
+Functions that run independently inject configuration and output new configuration.
+The functions serve as a tool to generate large amounts of varied configuration that can be subsequently reviewed and applied.

+In CI/CD, KPT Functions can validate your configuration before committing, much like one might unit-test a piece of application code.
+This can be extended into a GitOps workflow, where commits to one repo might trigger a mutating KPT Function that writes to another.

+KPT Functions are versatile and composable; they can be mixed and matched to meet the unique needs of your infrastructure.

 ## Why KPT Functions

-- **Configuration is data:** Many configuration tools conflate data and operations on that data (e.g. YAML files embedding a templating language).
+- **Configuration is data:** Many configuration tools conflate data with the operations on that data (e.g. YAML files embedding a templating language).
-  As the configuration becomes complex, it becomes hard to read and understand intent.
+  As configuration becomes complex, it becomes hard to read and understand.
-  Our design philosophy is to have a clean separation between human-readable data and the state-less programs that manipulate this data.
+  Our design philosophy is to separate human-readable data from the state-less programs that manipulate that data.
 We call these programs `functions`.
 - **Unix philosophy:** Functions should be small, reusable, and composable.
-  By implementing the [Configuration Functions Specification][spec], we can develop an ever-growing catalog of useful functions which are interoperable.
+  By implementing the [Configuration Functions Specification][spec], we can develop an ever-growing catalog of useful, interoperable functions.

 ## Why a Typescript SDK

-We provide an opinionated Typescript SDK for implementing functions for the following reasons:
+We provide an opinionated Typescript SDK for implementing KPT Functions.
+This provides various
+advantages:

-- **General-purpose language:** Many Domain-Specific languages start off with a small feature set, but over time, grow more complex or even become turing-complete in order to accommodate different use cases.
+- **General-purpose language:** Domain-Specific Languages begin their life with a reasonable feature set, often but grow over time.
+They bloat in order to accommodate the expansive variety of customer use cases.
+Rather than follow this same course, KPT functions employ a true, general-purpose programmaing language that provides:
-  After a certain amount of complexity, you are better of using a general-purpose language to get the benefits of:
-  - Proper abstractions and well thought-out language features
+  - Proper abstractions and language features
-  - Large, existing ecosystem of tooling (e.g. IDE support)
+  - A extensive ecosystem of tooling (e.g. IDE support)
-  - Large, existing catalog of well-supported libraries
+  - A comprehensive catalog of well-supported libraries
-  - Community support and good documentation
+  - Robust community support and detailed documentation
-- **Type-safety:** Kubernetes configuration are typed, and their schema defined using the OpenAPI spec.
+- **Type-safety:** Kubernetes configuration is typed, and its schema is defined using the OpenAPI spec.
-  Typescript has a sophisticated type system that makes dealing with Kubernetes objects easier and safer.
+  Typescript has a sophisticated type system that accomodates the complexity of Kubernetes resource.
-  The SDK enables generating Typescript classes for core and CRD types.
+  The SDK enables generating Typescript classes for core and CRD types, providing safe and easy interaction with Kubernetes objects.
-- **Batteries-included:** The SDK provides a simple, yet powerful API for querying and manipulating configuration files and provides all the scaffolding required to develop, build, test, and publish functions so you can focus on implementing your business-logic.
+- **Batteries-included:** The SDK provides a simple, powerful API for querying and manipulating configuration files.
+It provides the scaffolding required to develop, build, test, and publish functions, allowing you to focus on implementing your business-logic.

 ## Concepts

 ### Function

-At a high level a function can be conceptualized like this:
+At a high level, a function can be conceptualized like so:

 ![function][img-func]

-- `FUNC`: A program, packaged as a docker container, that performs CRUD (Create, Read, Update, Delete) on the input.
+- `FUNC`: A program, packaged as a docker container, that performs CRUD (Create, Read, Update, Delete) operations on the input.
-- `input`: A List type containing the Kubernetes objects to operate on.
+- `input`: A Kubernetes List type containing objects to operate on.
-- `output`: A List type containing the resultant Kubernetes objects.
+- `output`: A Kubernetes List type containing the resultant Kubernetes objects.
-- `functionConfig`: An optional Kubernetes object used to used to parameterize the function's behavior.
+- `functionConfig`: An optional Kubernetes object used to parameterize the function's behavior.

-See [Configuration Functions Specification][spec] for details.
+See [Configuration Functions Specification][spec] for further details.

-There are two special cases functions:
+There are two special-case functions:

 ### Source Function

-A source function takes no `input`:
+A Source Function takes no `input`:

 ![source][img-source]